HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

     Randomly initialize K cluster centorids μ1, μ2,... μK,

     Repeat{
-          a. for i = 1, ...m, each data point, assign c(i), where the i-th centroid μc is the closest to x(i).
+          a. for i = 1, ...m, each data point, assign c(i), where the centroid μc is the closest to x(i).
-          b. for j = 1, ...K, each centroid μj is updated by average of data points where are labeled to c(j) }
+          b. for j = 1, ...K, each centroid μj is updated by average of data points which are labeled to c(j) }
 }
 ```